What does ecosafe driving achieve?

 - When conditions allow, use the highest gear possible, without making the engine struggle as this is easier on the engine.

 - Consider using cruise control where appropriate.

-- Avoid idling for long periods of time.
+- Avoid leaving your vehicle idling for long periods of time.
 Turn off your engine if you’re likely to be waiting long.

 - Use air conditioning only when necessary.